Yvelchrome/portfolio/README.md

 ## About

-This is my portfolio that will give some information about myself as well as index all my projects.
+This is my portfolio that will give some information about myself as well as index some projects I did/participated in.

 ## Built with